-- PSY 314W (3) Social Psychology.
+- PSY 312 (3) Psychology of Adjustment.
+Prerequisite: PSY 111 or equivalent, and 112.
+Socioemotional adjustment and personality; interpersonal and intrapersonal relationships; normal personality development and mechanisms of adjustment.
+(Psy.
+Elective) - PSY 314W (3) Social Psychology.
 Prerequisites: PSY 111 or equivalent, 112, 214, and junior standing.
 A detailed examination of social behavior from various theoretical viewpoints, with an emphasis on possible causes of and solutions to contemporary social problems. - PSY 315 (3) Physiological Psychology I. Prerequisites: PSY 111 or equivalent, 112, 214; BIO 111, 112, or equivalent; BIOL 111, 112, or equivalent; and junior standing.
 Physiological mechanisms mediating behavior.
 The neural and endocrine systems in man and other animals are emphasized. - PSY 320 (3) Behavior Modification.
 Prerequisites: PSY 111 and 112.
 An in-depth analysis of principles and procedures use in modifying and controlling behavior.
 (Psy.
 Elective) - PSY 411 (3) Learning.
 Prerequisites: PSY 111 or equivalent, 112, 214, and 315.
 Classical and instrumental conditioning: aversive control; discrimination and attention; cognitive processes; selected behavioral and neurophysiological models; recent theoretical developments. - PSY 415 (4) Experimental Psychology.
 Prerequisites: PSY 111 or equivalent, 112, 211, 212 and 214.
 An overview of experimental psychology emphasizing experimental design, methodology and the use of statistical software for data analysis.
 Lecture and laboratory. - PSY 416 (3) History and Systems.
 Prerequisites: PSY 111 or equivalent, 112, 214, and junior standing.
 A survey of the historical development of psychology, with emphasis on the major contemporary systems of psychology.
 (Psy.
 Elective) - PSY 418 (3) Seminar.
 Prerequisite: Senior standing.
 Contemporary topics in psychology.
 (Psy.
 Elective) - PSY 498 (3) Readings and Research.
 Prerequisites: PSY 211, 212, and 415C.
 A research project and/ or intensive reading in an area of interest will be undertaken with the consent and supervision of the instructor.
 A written report will be required.
 (Psy.
 Elective)